OpenSTREAM-solvers/openstream/_sources/Guides/theory/FourField_Model_Theory.rst.txt

 The four-field simulation framework in **OpenSTREAM** extends the traditional three-field model by explicitly representing disturbance waves, in addition to vapor, droplets, and the base liquid film.
 This modeling approach was originally developed in :cite:t:`LECORREMODEL` and :cite:t:`LeCorre2022NURETH19`.
 It provides improved resolution of annular two-phase flow dynamics, enabling more accurate and detailed simulations.

-The four distinct flow fields: vapor, entrained droplets, base liquid film and disturbance waves, are illustrated in :ref:`fig-four-field-framework`.
+The four distinct flow fields: vapor, entrained droplets, base liquid film and disturbance waves, are illustrated in :numref:`fig-four-field-framework`.

 .. _fig-four-field-framework: